TubAleeLo/Software-Engineering-Project/README.md

 ### Description ###
   Web Application that gives gardeners information about their plants, and give recommended tips on how to best care for them.
-  The application will also help generate a routine for taking take of the plants in question.
+  The application will also help generate a routine for taking care of the plants in question.

 ### REQUIREMENTS ###
   Shall prompt user for permission for location